Here is the link to download the video from the webinar I did with Liz Scully that takes a look at pricing and packaging on June 30th 2021

 I’m referring to building an engaged audience that will supply you with clients.

-Before you dive in headlong on Facebook posting glib memes with gay abandon, learn how to use it successfully because otherwise you’re just wasting your time.
+Before you dive in headlong on any social media platform posting glib memes with gay abandon, learn how to use it successfully.
+Otherwise, you’re just wasting your time.

 It’s okay to open accounts on as many as you like, but just focus on one or two because otherwise you’ll overwhelm yourself and end up doing everything badly.